stanley-1/tp/docs/DeveloperGuide.md

 ### Common classes <a name="common"></a>

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `socialite.commons` package.

 --------------------------------------------------------------------------------------------------------------------